manivaradarajan/aistudio/pdfsplit/output/tmk-sarvankasa-206-210-atmanah-pratyaktvam-modern.md

 Excellent.
-This is a superb framework for a deep philosophical analysis.
-Here is an assessment of the text structured according to your three parts.
+Here is a three-part analysis of the philosophical argument presented in the commentary.

 ***